alphanome-ai/gnn-causality-research/project-plan.md

 ## Data Correlation

-Identify correlated items (textual or financial) first from individual and then several different 10-Q  documents by using as an assistant LLLs and your own judgment to validate the findings.
+Identify correlated items (textual or financial) first from individual and then several different 10-Q  documents by using as an assistant LLMs and your own judgment to validate the findings.

 This could involve:
 - Creating a mapping of commonly used financial language to the financial metrics (e.g., "revenue growth" to quarterly revenue changes).